chika-kasymov/chika-kasymov.github.io/_posts/2016-12-01-common-issues-of-uistackview.md

 ```

-To avoid these warnings you should change priority of your `NSLayoutConstraint`'s from **1000** (required) to **999**.
+To avoid these warnings you should change the priority of your `NSLayoutConstraint`'s from **1000** (required) to **999**.

 ``` objc
 self.labelHeightConstraint.priority = 999;
 ```

 You can ask me, for which constraints?
 It depends.
-If you are using vertical `UIStackView` you should reduce prioritiies of your height, top and bottom constraints.
-In the other hand for horizontal `UIStackView` you need to reduce priorities of width, left and right constraints.
-In some cases all constraint priorities should be reduced.
+If you are using vertical `UIStackView` you should reduce priorities of your height, top, and bottom constraints.
+In the other hand for horizontal `UIStackView`, you need to reduce priorities of width, left and right constraints.
+In some cases, all constraint priorities should be reduced.

-Therefore you can add category for `UIView` class for convenience.
+Therefore you can add a category for `UIView` class for convenience.
 For example:

 ``` objc
 /* In .h file */